The first five seasons of

 The flayed apparitions, as well as the flayed corpses, in 'Hellbound' were a very intensive job for Montesanto and Mungle; the flayed skin consisted of at least 2000 prosthetic pieces with fake veins overlaid.
 Montesanto said that the makeup jobs required seven makeup artists to work seven hours on each person across ten days.

-THe disfigured-via-alien-experiments Jeffrey Spender in 'William' was a heavy makeup job that proved to be an ordeal for actor Clive Owen to wear.
+The disfigured-via-alien-experiments Jeffrey Spender in 'William' was a heavy makeup job that proved to be an ordeal for actor Clive Owen to wear.
 According to Kim Manners in the DVD commentary for 'The Truth', the makeup took roughly six hours to apply.

 A more graphic makeup was also designed and applied over Clive Owen's entire head and torso as well.